When is your application deadline?

 Do doctoral students have offices?

-Yes, doctoral students have shared offices in Noble Hall or in the Regional Economics Applications Lab in Davenport Hall.
+Yes, doctoral students have shared offices in Architecture Building.

 Does the University and community welcome international students?